RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.1.md

 Once Authenticated, you have an external id.

-Repurpose or introduce `New-IShSession` parameter groups
+Repurpose or introduce `New-IShSession` parameter groups, and matching `Test-IshSession` groups.

 ## Add parameter group ClientSecret [APPROVED]
 Parameters `-Client` and `-Secret` can be easily codified As Access Management (ISHAM) owns the client/secret combination which is linked to the Tridion Docs User Profile, a seperate flow makes sense.
 Perhaps short-circuited through `connectionconfiguration.xml` configuration.
+Used on protocçols `WcfSoapWithOpenIdConnect` and `OpenApiWithOpenIdConnect`.

 ## Repurpose parameter group ActiveDirectory by rename to Interactive [APPROVED]
 Active Directory only makes sense for interactive mode and in essence there was no parameter to fill in.
 ISHRemote prefilled credentials with `NetworkCredentials`.
 Repurposing this group with no explicit parameters make sense.
 Depending on the `infosharesoftwareversion` mentioned in `connectionconfiguration.xml` to remain passing `NetworkCredentials` or launch a System Browser based authentication.
+Used on protocols `WcfSoapWithWsTrust` only for `WindowsMixed` variation; while `WcfSoapWithOpenIdConnect` and `OpenApiWithOpenIdConnect` only over System Browser interactive authentication.
 Add `-Timeout` parameter to this parameter group.

 ## Repurpose parameter group UserNamePassword [DENIED]
 `-IShUserName` and`-IShPassword` can be repurposed but will lead to confusion.
 In unattended mode it is Access Management (ISHAM) that owns the client/secret combination which is linked to the Tridion Docs User Profile but you will not reuse the username/password combination.
+Used on protocols `WcfSoapWithWsTrust`.

 ## Repurpose parameter group PSCredential [PROBABLY]
 `-PSCredential` can be repurposed but *might* lead to confusion.
 In unattended mode it is Access Management (ISHAM) that owns the client/secret combination which is linked to the Tridion Docs User Profile but you will not reuse the username/password combination.
 Guidance how to use Credential object by `connectionconfiguration.xml`.
+Used on protocols `WcfSoapWithWsTrust` only for `UserNameMixed` variation; while `WcfSoapWithOpenIdConnect` and `OpenApiWithOpenIdConnect` only over Client Credentials authentication.